Quantum optimization within lattice gauge theory model on a quantum simulator: Results

+We then scan all the virtual edges one by one in turn along a certain direction with strongly annealing transverse field, which is expected to achieve the effect across topological sectors.
+The specific plan is as follows: 1) Keep the conventional quantum annealing process on every site as mentioned above, that is, linearly decreasing the $h$ slowly down from $h(0)$ zero.
+2) Divide the whole process into $L$ (system length) parts.
+In every part, add a extra strong transverse field (as same as $h(0)$) on virtual edges in order and reduce the field strength slowly to $h(t)$. $h(t)$ is the field strength of the traditional QA at the end of this part.
+Then move to the next virtual edge and repeat same process until all the edges ($1\sim L$) are visited.
+From Fig.~\ref{Fig3} (a), we can see an obvious advantage of SQA to arrive at ground state quickly.
+The detailed pseudo-code protocol of SQA is shown in the Supplemental Note 2.

-In contrast, SQA considers the topological aspect by introducing sweeping.
-As demonstrated in Fig.~\ref{Fig4}(a), the proportion of $N_D=0$ sector (stripe phase) are increasing with annealing time except for QA and QA-h.
-After $t/MCS\approx10^7$, the increasing rate of SQA surpasses the TA, and SQA-6 exhibits the best optimization results.
-Furthermore, the proportion of different topological sectors are shown in Fig.~\ref{Fig4}(b).
-The conventional QA and QA-h are stuck in $N_D=4$ sectors, and it reveals the reason for their inefficiencies.
-Although the TA can also change the topological sectors due to the creation of pairs of spinon excitations in Fig.~\ref{Fig3}(f), clearly the best of all annealing schemes is the SQA-6 which can straightforwardly change the topology of the system at any position.
+The physical reason of the superior behavior of SQA in the topological frustrated optimization problem is that it effectively removes topological defects in the systematic sweeping.
+As demonstrated in Fig.~\ref{Fig4} (a), different from the QA and QA-h, the proportion of ND = 0 sector are increasing with annealing time of SQA.
+Furthermore, the proportion of different topological sectors are shown in Fig.~\ref{Fig4} (b).
+The conventional QA and QA-h are stuck in $N_{\rm D}=4$ sectors, which reveals the reason for their inefficiency.
+Clearly the best of all annealing schemes is the SQA which can straightforwardly change the topology of the system at any position.
+In order to strengthen the evidences of effectiveness and universality of SQA, we simulate another difficult topological optimization problem of a fully frustrated Ising system on square lattice (corresponding to square lattice quantum dimer model) in Supplementary Note 4, in where we see that our SQA protocol is also efficient.